0xBABA/opsschool-mid-project-env/README.md

 ```

 Go to jenkins UI (ALB DNS name is output of TF configuration)
-- Update agents ip
-- Update the ssh pem file credential required for agents communincation (use generated pem file in terraform directory)
+- Update the ssh pem file credential required for agents communincation (use generated pem file from terraform directory)

 # Known issues:
-- When applying terraform in some cases there's an issue with dynamic tags. a consecutive apply usually does the trick.
+- When applying terraform in some cases there's an issue with default tags. a consecutive apply usually resolves the issue.

 ```
 Error: Provider produced inconsistent final plan